 The beat rolls on for the New York Islanders.

 Following Saturday night’s 1-0 win in Buffalo, the team and goalie Semyon Varlamov’s first shutout of the season, the Islanders won their ninth in a row.
-The Isles are defying the hockey world right now.
+The inflatable slide for sale Isles are defying the hockey world right now.
 And just as we pointed out last week, everything is falling in their favor right now.

 There have been few instances during this current run too where Barry Trotz’s team has played bad.
 They’ve outscored the opposition during their streak 32-16.
 The defense and goaltending have allowed two or fewer goals in seven of the nine wins.
-Plus, aside from the whole second period and the first ten minutes of the third against the Blues and in Columbus, the Islanders have either been playing from ahead or just suffocating teams with their forecheck.
+Plus, inflatable water park for sale aside from the whole second period and the first ten minutes of the third against the Blues and in Columbus, the Islanders have either been playing from ahead or just suffocating teams with their forecheck.

 The rest of the league’s pundits are starting to take notice of the Isles too.
 Many who pegged the Islanders to struggle are changing their tune and praising how they’ve turned their season around.